A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Existence results of sharp interface limit

 Due to Lemma \ref{thm3.1}, we may define the unique rectifiable varifolds as follows:

 \begin{definition} We define a rectifiable varifold $V_t$ associated with $\mu_t$ as follows: for $t\geq 0$ where $\mu_t$ is $(n-1)$-rectifiable on $\overline{\Omega}$,

 for every $\phi\in C_c(G_{n-1}(\overline{\Omega}))$.
-For $t\geq 0$ where $\mu_t$ is not $(n-1)$-rectifiable, we define $V_t$ by $V_t(\phi):= \int_{\overline{\Omega}}\phi(x,\,\mathbb{R}^{n-1}\times \{0\})\,d\mu_t(x)$ for every $\phi\in C_c(G_{n-1}(\overline{\Omega}))$.
+For $t\geq 0$ where $\mu_t$ is not $(n-1)$-rectifiable, we define $V_t$ by $V_t(\phi)\coloneqq \int_{\overline{\Omega}}\phi(x,\,\mathbb{R}^{n-1}\times \{0\})\,d\mu_t(x)$ for every $\phi\in C_c(G_{n-1}(\overline{\Omega}))$.
 Here $T_x\mu_t$ is an approximate tangent space at $x$, which exists for $\mu_t$-a.e. $x\in \overline{\Omega}$ because of the rectifiability of $\mu_t$. \end{definition}

-\begin{lemma} Suppose that ``General assumptions", ``Vanishing hypothesis for the discrepancy measure", and ``Uniform upper bound for the solution of Allen-Cahn equations" in Subsection \ref{exis.assmp.diri} hold and let $\{V_t\}_{t\geq 0}$ be as in Definition \ref{def.3.1}.
+\begin{lemma} Suppose that ``General assumptions", ``Vanishing hypothesis for the discrepancy measure", and ``Uniform upper bound on the boundary $\partial\Omega$" in Subsection \ref{exis.assmp.diri} hold and let $\{V_t\}_{t\geq 0}$ be as in Definition \ref{def.3.1}.
 Then the following properties hold:

 for a.e. $t\geq 0$ and all $T>0$. \end{lemma}

 Now we state the main theorem of this subsection, that is, the approximation result of our Brakke flow with Dirichlet boundary conditions, which we defined in the previous section.